Val McDermid: Published works

 The Mermaids Singing, the first book in the Hill/Jordan series by Val McDermid, won the Crime Writers' Association Gold Dagger for Best Crime Novel of the Year.
 The Hill/Jordan series has been adapted for television under the name Wire in the Blood, starring Robson Green and running from 2002 to 2008.
 Another series adapted from McDermid's books is the eponymous Karen Pirie.

 McDermid has said that her character of Jacko Vance, a TV celebrity with a secret lust for torture, murder and under-age girls, who she featured in Wire in the Blood and two later books, is based on her direct personal experience of interviewing Jimmy Savile.

 In addition to writing novels, McDermid contributes to several British newspapers and often broadcasts on BBC Radio 4 and BBC Radio Scotland.
 Her novels, in particular the Tony Hill series, are known for their graphic depictions of violence and torture.

 In 2010, McDermid received the Cartier Diamond Dagger from the Crime Writers' Association for "outstanding achievement in the field of crime writing".

 McDermid considers her work to be part of the "Tartan Noir" Scottish crime fiction genre.

-In August 2022 McDermid reported that the estate of Agatha Christie had threatened her publishers with legal action if they referred to McDermid as "the Queen of Crime".
-They said that the term was copyrighted by the Christie estate.
+In August 2022, McDermid reported that the estate of Agatha Christie had threatened her publishers with legal action if they referred to McDermid as "the Queen of Crime".
+They said that the term was a trade mark of the Christie estate.